 2) Have an aesthetic impact due to hypertrophy of the temporal and masseter muscles 3) block the Stenon canal (the parotid gland canal) and be the origin of a parotid (inflammation of the parotid gland) or a salivary gland inflammation.

-In many countries botox is used in the masseter and/or temporal for bruxism treatment and its consequences (including the unsightliness of hypertrophic muscles, and the injections allow for facial refinement/narrowing).
+In many countries injections are used in the masseter and/or temporal for bruxism treatment and its consequences (including the unsightliness of hypertrophic muscles, and the injections allow for facial refinement/narrowing).

 A single session suffices for two thirds of patients.
-No secondary effects have been observed if the injecting practitioner is experienced (the diffusion or spread of the toxin, due to a bad injection, to the surface muscles of the face is the origin of the ‘frozen’ smile and lasts for about 6-8 weeks).
+No secondary effects have been observed if the injecting practitioner is experienced .

-Botulinum toxin is injected specifically into the muscle concerned and in a concentrated quantity in order to avoid it spreading to the muscles which are not targeted by the treatment.
+This injection is done specifically into the muscle concerned and in a concentrated quantity in order to avoid it spreading to the muscles which are not targeted by the treatment.

 This page is purely informative, in accordance with the guidelines of the Ordre of Doctors.It is not a publicity for treatments .